Poor Nutrition and Neuropathy in Jacksonville FL

 Things that can harm your peripheral nervous system include:

 The last item on that list surprises many of our patients here at Advanced Medical Centers in Jacksonville, Florida.
 Malnutrition isn't something most people think of as a modern-day problem, but last year alone more than 35 million Americans (including 10 million children) struggled with hunger.

-Yet, insufficient food isn’t the only cause of malnutrition.
-People who are overweight and obese are often malnourished, as are those who believe they are eating healthy diets but are missing key micronutrients.
+Yet, insufficient food isn't the only cause of malnutrition.
+People who are overweight and obese are often malnourished, as are those who believe they are eating healthy diets but are missing key micronutrients in Jacksonville FL.
 Complications include serious health problems like liver and pancreas disease, irritable bowel disease, gastritis, and, yes, nerve damage.

 To make nerve cells, DNA, and red blood cells, your body needs vitamin B12.
 But it doesn't make its own, so you have to get it from foods or supplements (2.4 mcg daily).

 Since vitamin B12 is primarily found in animal products like poultry, meat, eggs, and dairy, vegetarians and vegans may not get enough if they don't take supplements.

 Some medical conditions and medications can interfere with your ability to absorb vitamin B12, so even if you eat enough of this micronutrient your body may not use it properly.

 Signs of vitamin B12-related neuropathy typically begin with numb hands and feet.